See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 )

-# Specifying the phi_0, i.e. the expected prediction without any features
+# Specify phi_0, i.e., the expected prediction without any features

 p0 <- mean(y_train)

-# Computing the Shapley values with kernelSHAP accounting for feature dependence using
+# Compute Shapley values with Kernel SHAP, accounting for feature dependence using

 # the empirical (conditional) distribution approach with bandwidth parameter sigma = 0.1 (default)